 Lyndsay Strange and Marcus Caston have been coaching groups on Mt.
 Hood for over 10 years, collectively.

 Lyndsay has been a USSA certified alpine coach for 8 years, moving from the east coast to Vail, and then Utah, where she has headed up the Academy Prep U14’s and coached the women’s FIS group for 3 years at Rowmark Ski Academy.
-She has recently gained accolades by coaching former US Ski Team athlete turned Team Mexico athlete, Sarah Schleper, in all events at the 2017 FIS Alpine World Championships in St. Moritz, Switzerland.
+She has recently gained accolades by coaching former US Ski Team athlete turned Team Mexico athlete, Sarah Schleper, in all events at the 2017 FIS Alpine World Championships in St. Moritz, Switzerland and went on to coach Sarah at the 2018 Winter Olympic Games in Pyeonchang, South Korea.
 Lyndsay’s rich experience and incredible ability to connect with kids has generated a positive reputation among her colleagues and pupils.

 Post Star Article about Lyndsay coaching at the 2018 Winter Olmpics: